 The world as we know it has mostly been built in accordance to a paradigm of separation, where Nature and living beings from other natural kingdoms are perceived as completely separate entities to the self, and this paradigm has programmed us into missing how deeply interconnected everything actually is.
-Connection and unity have always been part of all ancient wisdom teachings – Nature is not something outside of us, we are Nature.
+Numerous ancient wisdom teachings have emphasised the value of this connection – Nature is not something outside of us, we are Nature.
 We are all pulsing in unity with this common gift of life.

 This drawing is an invitation to stop and consider the impact of your choices, to stop and carefully consider that which you truly value.
 There is no one ‘right’ way to live, what we perceive as important is a personal choice, however for a sustainable world in which we are all able to thrive it is essential for each one of us to question how these choices impact ourselves, others, our environment and that of future generations.